AP FACT CHECK: Trump's false claims, fuel on a day of chaos

 On Tuesday, for example, Floyd County, Georgia, a Republican stronghold, released all of its results at once, giving a big early boost to the GOP candidates, Kelly Loeffler and David Perdue.
 Such results were countered later when population-dense counties, which often favor Democratic candidates, released their numbers.

-Loeffler ultimately lost to Democrat Raphael Warnock, nd Democrat Jon Ossoff ousted Republican David Perdue.
+Loeffler ultimately lost to Democrat Raphael Warnock, and Democrat Jon Ossoff ousted Republican David Perdue.

+On election night in November, the opposite happened in Arizona where absentee ballot totals, which strongly leaned Democrat, were announced first.
+In-person election results followed.
+Biden started out with a large lead and saw it shrink as more Trump votes were counted, but it was ultimately not enough to surpass Biden.

 Associated Press writers Ali Swenson in Semora, North Carolina, and Amanda Seitz in Chicago contributed to this report.
 Find AP Fact Checks at http://apnews.com/APFactCheck.